 Use black, white, and accents of red in your party decorations.
 You can use black and white checkered tableware, balloons, and streamers for an instant racing party atmosphere.

-You can find lots of race flag themed party supplies at Shindigz which would be great at a race car theme party.
+You can find lots of racing themed party supplies at Shindigz which would be great at a race car theme party.